shinobiCodes23/TRATA/README.md

 | `POST /api/ai/lifecycle-strategy` | Produces lifecycle strategy context. |

 Without a Gemini key, the application uses implemented deterministic fallback responses where available.
 AI output is advisory; it does not replace the deterministic risk, priority, routing, or personnel-allocation logic.

+## Team

+TRATA was built for the **SIH Internal Hackathon** at **Techno India University** by **Team ACTIVFLY**.
+It is a prototype focused on combining disaster-risk awareness, incident prioritization, routing, and coordinated response workflows.

+## My contributions

+- **Graph construction and model** — Built the deterministic Sundarbans prototype network of nodes and weighted edges.
+- **Geographic mapping** — Mapped an incident’s latitude and longitude to the nearest graph node using Haversine distance.
+- **A* routing** — Implemented `g(n)`, the Haversine heuristic `h(n)`, `f(n) = g(n) + h(n)`, path reconstruction, and unavailable-edge handling.
+- **Government-center selection** — Evaluated reachable centers and selected the one with the shortest feasible route.
+- **Graph availability and blocking** — Handled unavailable and recovered edges based on incident-area coordinates.
+- **Priority-response integration** — Connected the routing layer to the existing priority score and dispatch workflow rather than treating it as a standalone demonstration.
+- **Priority-response testing** — Added tests covering priority-response functionality, including routing and dispatch behavior.

 ## Project structure